 In response to this, the team turned to the paper by Coe and colleagues entitled What makes great teaching?
 We used the first four of six 'common components suggested by research that teachers should consider when assessing teaching quality.'
 (Coe et al., 2014, p.
 2).
 These are the components rated as having ‘strong’ or ‘moderate’ evidence of impact on student outcomes, and they’re also the components with observable outcomes in the classroom (5 and 6 are ‘Teacher Beliefs’ and ‘Professional Behaviours’, which encapsulate practices like reflecting on praxis and collaborating with colleagues).

 Each of these four selected components were then deconstructed into constituent questions.
 Against each, students give a rating from 1-disagree strongly, to 7-agree strongly.
 These questions, along with additional open-ended questions (in italics) are, available in a live google form available here.
-For more information on how each question was derived from the high and medium impact components of teaching outlined in Coe and colleague’s (2014) paper, see this blog post.

 As I write this, we are in the process of collecting student answers to this survey for the first time.
 As such, it’s too early to comment on the effectiveness of this new iteration of our student-feedback survey, but I’ll blog about the process and its effectiveness once we have results and have had some time to analyse and reflect upon them.